ibm-cloud-docs/openshift/openshift_health.md

 ## Creating a monitoring configuration to forward cluster and app metrics to {{site.data.keyword.mon_full_notm}}
 {: #openshift_sysdig}

-Use the Red Hat OpenShift on IBM Cloud observability plug-in to create a monitoring configuration for {{site.data.keyword.mon_full_notm}} in your cluster, and use this monitoring configuration to automatically collect and forward metrics to {{site.data.keyword.mon_full_notm}}.
+Use the {{site.data.keyword.openshiftlong_notm}} observability plug-in to create a monitoring configuration for {{site.data.keyword.mon_full_notm}} in your cluster, and use this monitoring configuration to automatically collect and forward metrics to {{site.data.keyword.mon_full_notm}}.
 {: shortdesc}

 With {{site.data.keyword.mon_full_notm}}, you can collects cluster and pod metrics, such as the CPU and memory usage of your worker nodes, incoming and outgoing HTTP traffic for your pods, and data about several infrastructure components.
 In addition, the agent can collect custom application metrics by using either a Prometheus-compatible scraper or a StatsD facade.